EE545/ee545_dependencies/README.md

-# cse478_dependencies
+# ee545_dependencies

-Holds references to the versions of MuSHR dependencies required for the Spring 2021 offering of CSE478.
+Holds references to the versions of MuSHR dependencies required for the Autumn 2024 offering of EE545.
 These references are in the form of Git submodules pointing at commits on as-yet unmerged branches of the official MuSHR code.

 ## Usage